CassandraMaldonado/azure_mlops_lendingclub/README.md

 ## 3. Model evaluation summary

-After registering the best AutoML model, we evaluated it using Azure ML’s Test Model (Preview) tool.
-This allowed us to validate the model on a fully held-out dataset using standardized metrics and diagnostic plots.
+After registering the best AutoML model, I evaluated it using Azure ML’s Test Model (Preview) tool.
+This allowed me to validate the model on a fully held-out dataset using standardized metrics and diagnostic plots.

 1. Overall Performance